FLo-ABB/RAPID-Scripts-and-Demos/ToolCenterCalculations/README.md

 - Ensure that the naming convention `pToolCenterTaughtX` is followed for the calibration points, where X ranges from 1 to `nNumberPoints`.
 - The module uses the `tool0` frame for calculations.

-## Functions

-- `NormVector(pos vector)`: Normalizes a vector (currently unused in the main logic)

-For more detailed information about specific procedures or usage, please refer to the inline comments in the module code.

-# ToolCenterCalculations Module

-[...
-Previous content remains unchanged ...]

 ## Step-by-Step Explanation

 This section provides a detailed explanation of the Tool Center Point (TCP) calibration process, with accompanying visuals.